I have such a yummy recipe to share today! This is a meal that pinches pennies and satisfies.

 Step Four: Massage your cabbage.
 Get your hands in there and give it a squeeze!
 The goal there is to break some cell walls and release more moisture to make the brine.
 If things are still dry, cover it up and let it rest for another 15 minutes and give it another massage.
 When there is about a 1/2 cup of liquid at the bottom of your bowl, you are ready for the next steps.

 Step Five: Taste your kraut.
 It should be pleasantly salty.
-Its easier to add a bit more salt than to rinse too much salt out!
+Its easier to add a bit more salt than to rinse too much salt out so start with small amounts.

 Step Six: Pack your kraut into jars.
 The jar I’m using here had a former life holding pickled peppers.
-I’m all about recycling and this jar was the perfect size to fit this whole head of cabbage!
-I used a muddler to pack down my kraut.
+I live a low waste lifestyle and this jar was the perfect size to fit this whole head of cabbage.
+Reduce – Recycle – Reuse!
+I used a bamboo muddler to pack down my kraut.
 This is a bartenders tool that would be used to crush the mint in a mojito.
-Press down to squeeze out all the air bubbles and get the brine to rise up to cover the mixture.
-Pour in any extra brine that has collected at the bottom of the mixing bowl.
-Pack the mixture in until there are 2 inches of head space for the mixture to expand.
+Press down to squeeze out all the air bubbles and more brine, so that the liquid rises up to cover the mixture.
+Pour any extra brine that has collected at the bottom of the mixing bowl into the jar.
+Pack the mixture down until there are 2 inches of head space for the mixture to expand.

 Step Seven: Screw the lid on loosely.
-If air can’t get out you may have an explosion on your hands!
-Place the jar in a warm spot in your kitchen, on a plate or in a bowl to catch overflow.
+The bacteria that preserve the kraut will make carbon dioxide as they do their work.
+If these can’t get out you may have an explosion on your hands!
+Place the jar in a warm spot in your kitchen, on a plate or in a bowl to catch any overflow.

 Step Eight: Leave on the counter at 70-75 Degrees for 3 days.
 Things should start to bubble around 24 hours.
 Keep an eye on the level of brine.
 The kraut may need to be pressed back down below the liquid.
-Use a clean spoon or mallet every time .
-Be very careful not to contaminate ferments in the early stages.
+Use a clean spoon or mallet every time.
+The bacteria in our mouths are bad for ferments.
+Be very careful not to contaminate your kraut in the early stages.

-Around day three, you will start to see the color change from a deep bluish purple to a bright pink.
-This is from the lactic acids developing as a metabolic by-product of all those good-for-you probiotics.
-After day three, you can taste the mix and if it is pleasantly sour, move it to the fridge.
+Around day three, you will start to see the color change from a deep bluish purple to a bright magenta pink.
+This is a colorful indicator of a drop in pH and one of the many reasons I love red cabbage.
+This color change means that lactic acids are developing as a all those good-for-you probiotics pickle your kraut.
+After day three, you can taste it and if it is pleasantly tangy and sour, move it to the fridge.
 You can leave Kraut to ferment on the counter for longer if its not quite sour enough for you.
 Keep tasting it every couple of days and move to the fridge when it suits your taste buds.
-The longer it sits on the counter, the more acids will develop giving kraut its tart and tangy flavor.
+The longer it sits on the counter, the more acids will develop, giving kraut its tart and tangy flavor.

 A quick note about safety: Keep the kraut completely underneath the brine or it will spoil!
 Never lick a spoon and put it back in the jar.
 If a smooth, or wrinkled white film forms on the surface of the brine, scoop it off.
 This is kham yeast and will effect the flavor if left to develop, but is not harmful.
-If fuzzy white, green, blue, black, or grey mold shows up in your kraut – toss it.
+If fuzzy or furry white, green, blue, black, or grey mold shows up in your kraut – toss it in the trash.
 Some molds are not harmful, but some are toxic and the toxins they produce spread beyond the fuzzy bits.
-Use your common sense and don’t eat anything that smells or looks spoiled.
+Its not worth it to roll the dice with mold.
+Use your common sense and DO NOT eat anything that smells or looks spoiled.

 Thanks for stopping by and please let me know how this recipe turns out for you!